-Top 5 Things I Wish I had known as a Director
+Top 5 Things I Wish I had known as an Early Childhood Program Director

 Author Flora Q. Gomez